nate-testa/vault-data-warehouse-clone/CoConf/co-context.md

 - Follow existing naming conventions and architecture patterns found in `co-proc-common-patterns.md`.
 - Always prioritize readability, maintainability, and performance.
 - Avoid hardcoding unless strictly required.
+- Do not execute commands or connect to any database, just do then changes on the code.
+- Only modify other lines of code if absolutely necessary.
+- Do not create changes on DDL, DML, Functions, Reports, ADF, Hubspot, Python Scripts unless strictly requiered.

 ---